Narbon 3D prints using the ashes of your loved ones

 Ever thought of 3D printing using human ashes?
 It sounds a bit crazy, but Narbon, a funeral home located in Madrid, Spain, is doing just this.
 Using 3D printing’s versatility, Narbon is seizing the moment so to speak, in order to tap into a rather untapped industry with a mission of preserving the memories of our loved ones.
-A little reminiscent of mourning jewelry from the 1900s, Narbon uses a mixture of ashes and 3D printing material to create jewelry and custom made objects.
+Similar to Diana Law’s 3D printed jewelry, Narbon uses a mixture of ashes and 3D printing material to create jewelry and custom made objects.

 3D Memories is the name of this new service offered by Narbon, a funeral company that has more than 90 years of experience in this sector.
 Their new technique 3D prints with human ashes by mixing them with 3D printing materials, a process that has been patented by Narbon.
 “We sell an emotional experience, not a technology,” explained José María Robisco, Commercial Director of the company.